qdrant/landing_page/qdrant-landing/content/documentation/examples/data-streaming-kafka-qdrant.md

 confluent-hub install mongodb/kafka-connect-mongodb:latest
 ```

-After MongoDB connector installation, the connector configuration looks as below.
+After installing the `MongoDB` connector, connector configuration should look like this:

 ```bash
 {